-The beauty of these incredibly popular appetizers is that they are simply delicious.
+The beauty of these popular appetizers is that they are simply delicious.
 (Read: simple and delicious!)
-By removing the ribs and seeds from the jalapeños and subjecting them to a nice roasting process, you greatly diminish the amount of heat associated with raw chiles.
-While they still have a little spark, with all of that bubbly cheese you may find that even the faintest of heart will be tempted!
-This is a basic recipe to which you can add all of your favorite touches like cilantro, aged ham, lime grilled shrimp, etc.
+By removing the ribs and seeds from the jalapeños and roasting them, you greatly diminish the heat associated with raw chiles.
+While they still have a little spark, with all that bubbly cheese you may find that even the faintest of heart will be tempted!

 Preheat oven to 350° F.

-Stand the jalapeños upright in a jalapeño roaster that's been placed on a baking pan.
+Stand jalapeños upright in a jalapeño roaster that's been placed on a baking pan.

 If you don't have a specialty roaster, try this: Take a "disposable" rectangular aluminum roasting pan and turn it over.
-For each jalapeño, cut an x about 1-inch wide into the aluminum.
-For example: 12 jalapeños = 12 x's.
-Set the roasting pan on a sheet pan.
+For each jalapeño, cut an x about 1-inch wide into the aluminum (so, 12 jalapeños = 12 x's).
+Set the inverted roasting pan on a sheet pan.
 Push each jalapeno into its x, standing it upright.
-(Very important: Don't dispose of the roasting pan afterward.
-Save it for your next round of poppers!)
+(Don't dispose of the roasting pan afterward.
+Instead, save it for your next round of poppers.)

-Roast for about 20 minutes, or until the cheese is bubbling over and the chiles are starting to get tender.
+Roast upright peppers for about 20 minutes, or until cheese is bubbling over and the chiles are starting to get tender.
 Let cool a bit before eating.

 NOTE ON CHEESE:

 These are just suggestions for cheeses.
 If you want to mix it up, keep the cream cheese, but use your favorite firm or semi-firm cheese in place of the Manchego and Gouda.
-Other suggestions might include white cheddar, P'tit Basque, Fontina, Monterey Jack, a touch of blue cheese, etc.
+Other suggestions might include white cheddar, P'tit Basque, Fontina, Monterey Jack or a touch of blue cheese.

 Recipe by, PCC Chef